 10 Best Pipe Cutters

-Whether you are working on a home plumbing repair or a professional HVAC installation, choosing the best pipe cutters can mean the difference between a clean, square cut and a crushed tube.
-The right cutter depends on the material you are working with—copper, brass, aluminum, PVC, PEX, or stainless steel—as well as the diameter range and the space you have to work in.
-In this guide, we compare the top-performing models that deliver reliable cutting action, durable wheels, and practical features like integrated reamers and replacement blades.
+Whether you are handling a home plumbing repair, an HVAC installation, or a weekend DIY project, choosing the best pipe cutters can be the difference between a clean, square cut and a crushed or cracked tube.
+The right tool depends on the material in front of you—copper, brass, aluminum, stainless steel, PVC, CPVC, or PEX—along with the diameter range and the space you have to swing a cutter.
+In this guide, we break down the top-rated tubing cutters, ratcheting plastic cutters, close-quarters models, and powered options so you can match capacity, ergonomics, and features to the work you actually do.

 We evaluated each candidate using a compound editorial score that weighs relevance to common pipe cutting tasks, the breadth of materials and diameters supported, average customer rating, review volume, recent purchase velocity, and overall value.
 Models with proven reliability, included accessories, and strong user feedback received higher rankings.